The Ugly Truth About How Dry Shampoo Works and Why Natural Shampoo is Better

 Step Three: Scalp Massage

-After you are all suds-up, get in there with your fingers and give your scalp a nice massage.
-Make sure to focus on the entire scalp to help promote growth and get into any areas that have extra oil or dead skin cell build-up.
+After you are all suds-up, get in there with your fingers and give your head a nice scalp massage.
+Make sure to focus on the entire scalp to help promote growth and get into any areas that have extra oil or dead skin cell build-up

 Step Four: Rinse Thoroughly